+Calculus II is a second semester calculus course for students who have previously been introduced to the basic

+ideas of differential and integral calstudy three topics that form a central

+part of the language of modern science: applications and methods of

+integration, infinite series and the

+representation of functions by power

+plane.
+Students not only develop their

+but also learn how the material of this

+computational ability in this course,

+course is applicable in natural scienseries, and parametric curves in the

+culus.
+Over the semester students

+Or

+Introduction to Computer Science CSCI-UA 101

+0r

+Data Structures CSCI-UA 102

+OR

+Numerical Analysis MATH-UA 252

+0r

+Numerical Methods I MATH-GA 2010

-Full course description can be found in the Multidisciplinary Courses section (page 56).
-Statistical Inference and Regression Analysis STAT-UB 15 3 units.
-Full course description can be found in the Department of Statistics section (page 53).
-Introduction to Econometrics ECON-UA 266 4 units.
-Prerequisites: MATH-UA 212 or equivalent, and STAT-UB 103 or STAT-UB 1 and STAT-UB 3.
+Statistical Inference & Regression Analysis

+STAT-UB 15 3 units.
+Full course description can be found in the Department of Statistics section (page 55).

+Introduction to Econometrics

+ECON-UA 266 4 units.
+Prerequisites: MATH-UA 212 or equivalent and STAT-UB 103 or STAT-UB 1 and STAT-UB 3.

 This course covers application of statistics and economic theory to problems of formulating and estimating models of economic behavior.
 Matrix algebra is developed as the main tool of analysis in regression.
 Students become acquainted with basic estimation theory and techniques in the regression framework and cover extensions such as specification error tests, heteroskedasticity, errors in variables, and simple time series models.
 An introduction to simultaneous equation modes and the concept of identification is provided.

+ADVANCED ELECTIVES

-ADVANCED ELECTIVES Financial Modeling and Analysis ACCT-UB 23 3 units.
-Full course description can be found in the Department of Accounting section (page 23).
-Global Macroeconomic Issues ECON-UB 230 3 units.
+Financial Modeling & Analysis ACCT-UB 23 3 units.
+Full course description can be found in the Department of Accounting sec-

+Global Macroeconomic Issues

+tion (page 23).